aptos-foundation/AIPs/aips/aip-standardize-private-keys.md

 This affects users, and the wallets that they use.
 Wallets are the primary store of private keys, and any application that is a wallet (mobile, extension, or in-app) or tool with a wallet (Aptos CLI) would need to adopt any new standards around private keys, with backwards compatibility.

-## Alternative solutions

-> Explain why you submitted this proposal specifically over alternative solutions.
-Why is this the best possible
-> outcome?

-### Change Address format

-The address format could be changed from 64 hex characters, to another encoding.
-Other blockchains use bech32, and other schemes for encoding addresses.
-This would change both the length, and the character set, to automatically block private keys from being used in addresses.

-This solution is not suggested, because it requires every application, indexer, on-chain-representation, exchange, and user to change to the new format.
-Additionally, there needs to be backwards compatibility with the old address format, which would then not solve this issue.

-### Change Private key encoding to Base64

-The private key format could change from 64 hex characters to a base64 (or other encoding) of the key.
-This provides the ability for linters to check it, but be a regularly available format.

-This solution is not suggested, because this may lead to leakage of keys on base64 to hex converters.
-Private keys should never be posted into any website.

-### Only use mnemonics and paths

-For future private keys, only use mnemonics and paths, to provide an easy difference with private keys.
-The derivation path will differentiate between the private keys.

-This solution doesn't allow for custom private keys, nor does it allow for easy backwards compatibility of private keys.
-Most wallets already support mnemonics, but private keys are more specific to which derive path is used.

-This doesn't allow for backwards compatibility of current saved private keys, but it could be used in the future.

 ## Specification